talmolab/sleap-nn/docs/config.md

         original image size will be retained.
 Default: None.
         - `scale`: (float or List[float]) Factor to resize the image dimensions by, specified as either a float scalar or as a 2-tuple of [scale_x, scale_y].
 If a scalar is provided, both dimensions are resized by the same factor.
         - `preprocessing`:
-            - `anchor_ind`: (int) Index of the anchor node to use as the anchor point.
-If None, the midpoint of the bounding box of all visible instance points will be used as the anchor.
-The bounding box midpoint will also be used if the anchor part is specified but not visible in the instance.
-Setting a reliable anchor point can significantly improve topdown model accuracy as they benefit from a consistent geometry of the body parts relative to the center of the image.
             - `crop_hw`: (List[int]) Crop height and width of each instance (h, w) for centered-instance model.
             - `augmentation_config`:
                 - `random crop`: (Dict[float]) {"random_crop_p": None, "random_crop_hw": None}, where *random_crop_p* is the probability of applying random crop and *random_crop_hw* is the desired output size (out_h, out_w) of the crop.
 Must be Tuple[int, int], then out_h = size[0], out_w = size[1].